jlyheden/torganizer/README.md

 The following order is used when lookup up metadata

 1. *(Optional)* LastFM, search for artist and title based on info from 2 and 3
-2. ID3 tags (or whatever tagging your choice of audio codec uses)
+2. Parse existing audio file metadata
 3. Parse file name

 Using this data it constructs a naming convention as such: